-The construction process should incorporate steel doors, glazed windows, heat repellent roofing, well designed and insulated attics, overhangs, as well as other necessary energy-efficient measures and the planning phase is critical to ensure you make the right material choices when building a new home or upgrading to an energy-efficient one.
+The construction process should incorporate steel doors, glazed windows, heat-repellent roofing, well-designed and insulated attics, overhangs, as well as other necessary energy-efficient measures and the planning phase is critical to ensure you make the right material choices when building a new home or upgrading to an energy-efficient one.

 Conserving energy saves you money on energy costs as a result of reduced utility bills.
 The energy-saving options addressed above help you reduce the level of energy consumed in your home and business.
-As you use less energy, the less the money you will spend on electrical bills.
+As you use less energy, the less money you will spend on electrical bills.

 When you invest in installing an independent solar or wind energy system, the returns will be greater.
-You will be completely energy independent because you're generating your own energy.
+You will be completely energy-independent because you're generating your own energy.
 You won't be worried about electrical bills anymore.

 As you conserve energy generated from your solar energy system, you may have an opportunity to generate some income from the produced energy.
 Some energy companies allow you to send excess energy generated by your system to their electrical grids.
-You receive monetary compensations in return for the energy sent there.
-Thus, as one conserves energy, the more energy is available for sale to such electrical grids.
+You receive monetary compensation in return for the energy sent there.
+Thus, as one conserves energy, more energy is available for sale to such electrical grids.

 Conservation of energy via the use of renewable energy leads to environmental conservation as well.
 Fossil fuels, such as coal and natural gas, release greenhouse gas into the atmosphere.
 The greenhouse gas emissions are the main drivers of climate change.
 On the other hand, renewable energy resources are carbon-free.
 The use of such energy sources leads to environmental conservation.

 When you invest in a solar energy system, the energy produced by your system is carbon-free.
 This reduces global warming and other adverse effects that result from the use of dirty energy.
-This benefit proceeds to the use of solar thermal energy for heating purposes in your home, bringing the prospect of greater environmental sustainability that one step nearer a reality.
+This benefit proceeds to the use of solar thermal energy for heating purposes in your home, bringing the prospect of greater environmental sustainability that is one step nearer a reality.

 Energy conservation measures add value to your home or business.
 Whether you're planning to rent or sell your property today or in the future, energy conservation upgrades add value to it.
 Everyone would be interested in buying a home with a high BER rating because they will spend less money on electrical bills.